 Writer, this has happened to me time and time again.
 Until I started using a writer’s notebook.
 It started as a simple notebook where I’d write down all my writer thoughts.
 But the more full the notebook became, the harder it was to find those new story ideas or thoughts I had about how to improve a current one.

 So, I came up with a system to keep my ideas organized, portable (no more losing story ideas on napkins or receipts) and easy to find.
 And I want to share that system with you!

 Along with my notebook, I love my writing planners.

-How to Set Up Your Writer’s Notebook (10+ Categories!)
+How to Get the Most out of Your Writer’s Notebook

 If you don’t have time to set up your notebook now, be sure to save this to Pinterest!